AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Introduction

-Here we introduce \textbf{AutoMOOSE}, an open-source agentic framework that closes this gap by orchestrating the full MOOSE simulation lifecycle from a single natural-language prompt.
-AutoMOOSE deploys a five-agent pipeline --- Architect, Input Writer, Runner, Reviewer, and Visualization --- in which specialized \texttt{claude-sonnet-4-20250514} instances parse user intent, generate validated MOOSE input files, execute parallel temperature sweeps, autonomously recover from convergence failures, and return quantitative kinetics analyses, without any intermediate human intervention.
-A modular plugin architecture separates physics-specific logic from the orchestration layer, enabling extension to new phase-field formulations without modifying shared infrastructure.
-A Model Context Protocol (MCP) server~\cite{anthropic2024claude} exposes the complete workflow as ten structured tools, enabling interoperability with any MCP-compatible AI client and composability with external optimization pipelines.
-Every run produces a self-documenting directory encoding full provenance, satisfying FAIR data principles by construction~\cite{wilkinson2016}.
-We validate the system on a four-temperature copper polycrystalline grain growth benchmark, recovering grain coarsening kinetics ($R^2 = 0.90$--$0.95$ at $T \geq 600$\,K) and an Arrhenius activation energy of $Q_\mathrm{fit} = 0.296$\,eV against a specified value of $Q = 0.23$\,eV --- an end-to-end consistency check spanning natural-language intent, finite-element execution, and macroscopic kinetics analysis, with no intermediate human verification.
+Here we introduce \textbf{AutoMOOSE}, an open-source agentic framework built to meet exactly this challenge: it orchestrates the full MOOSE simulation lifecycle --- from natural-language prompt to physics-tested result --- through a six-agent pipeline of Architect, Input Writer, Runner, Reviewer, Visualization agent, and a physics-grounded Skeptic, running on a model-agnostic language-model backend (Section~\ref{sec:pf}).
+Along this pipeline, the agents parse user intent, generate validated MOOSE input files, execute parallel parameter sweeps, and screen runs for successful execution; the Skeptic then --- critically --- adversarially tests each completed result against conservation laws, asymptotic limits, and scaling relations, classifying it as credible only if it survives falsification.
+This scientific core is wrapped in an extensible engineering shell: a modular plugin architecture separates physics-specific logic from the orchestration layer, so new phase-field formulations can be added without modifying shared infrastructure, while a Model Context Protocol (MCP) server~\cite{anthropic2024claude} exposes the complete workflow as ten structured tools for integration with MCP-compatible clients and composability with external optimization pipelines.
+Finally, every run produces a self-documenting directory recording inputs, outputs, execution metadata, and validation decisions --- structured provenance that supports reproducibility and alignment with FAIR (Findable, Accessible, Interoperable, Reusable) data principles~\cite{wilkinson2016}.